LoliGothick/mitama-cpp-result/docs/README.md

 assert(func(42));
 ```

-Here is a code using result.
+If this program fail to assert, you don't know the reason for the error.

-Even if this program fail to assert, you can get the reason for the error.
+Rewrite this code using result.

 ```cpp
 auto func(int a) -> mitama::result<int, std::string> {